olado/doT/README.md

 It requires `optimist` module, so install it before use.

 **Precompilers!**
 `.haml` files will be passed through haml before compilation!
-To speedup this process you can `gem install haml-server`.
-So it'll run ruby just once for all the compiled files.
-Otherwise it'll run `haml %file%` for every file, which is slow enough for many files.
+To speedup this process you can install gems from included Gemfile.

-I expect to add `.slim` support soon.
+Then you can pass `ruby_server: true` to compiler and it'll run sinatra server to precompile templates. `.slim` is also supported in this mode.

 ##License:
 - doT is an open source component of http://bebedo.com